wazuh/wazuh-kubernetes/instructions.md

 It is useful for stateful applications like databases that save the data to a persistent storage.
 The states of each Wazuh manager as well as Elasticsearch are desirable to maintain, so we declare them using StatefulSet to ensure that they maintain their states in every startup.

-Deployments are intended for stateless use and are quite lightweight and seem to be appropriate for Logstash, Kibana and Nginx, where it is not necessary to maintain the states.
+Deployments are intended for stateless use and are quite lightweight and seem to be appropriate for Kibana and Nginx, where it is not necessary to maintain the states.

 ### Pods